Channel Type Recognition in Wireless Communications: A Deep Learning Approach: Proposed WCT-Recognition Algorithms Based on Deep Learning

 \subsection{DNN Architectures}

-A paradigm of the DNN employed in this work consists of five fully-connected layers: one input layer, three hidden layers, and one output layer.
+A paradigm of the DNN employed in this work is composed of five fully-connected layers: one input layer, three hidden layers, and one output layer.
 The dimension of the input layer is $2N_\text{des}\times1$.
-The numbers of neurons in the three hidden layers are not definite and are subject to optimization based on a series of other parameters such as the number of input samples which is in turn determined by the amounts of SNRs, slots, WCTs, as well as training and inference data, among others.
+The numbers of neurons in the three hidden layers are 3500, 2000, and 500, respectively, which are obtained based on joint optimization with a series of other parameters such as the number of input samples which is in turn determined by the amounts of SNRs, slots, WCTs, as well as training and inference data, which will be detailed in the next section.
 Fig.~\ref{fig:DNN1} illustrates an example of the single-task DNN used in our work, in which the dimension of the output layer is $N_\text{WCT}\times1$.
 An example of the multi-task DNN is depicted in Fig.~\ref{fig:DNN2}, where the output layer contains the labels for multiple tasks and has a dimension of $\sum_{n_\text{fea}=1}^{N_\text{fea}}K_{n_\text{fea}}\times1$, where $N_\text{fea}$ is the total number of wireless channel features considered, and $K_{n_\text{fea}}$ indicates the number of unique values for the $n_\text{fea}$-th wireless channel feature.